department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/2024-02 In-Person Travel Reimbursement Research for Oracle Health Facilities/research-plan.md

 1. How easy or difficult is it for Veterans to initiate a claim?
    - Veterans will find it extremely easy to initiate a claim, but some will have difficulties because of cellular reception.
 2. How easy or difficult is it to complete filing a claim?
-   - Veterans will find it exremely easy to file a claim from their smartphones.
+   - Veterans will find it extremely easy to file a claim from their smartphones.
 4. How easy or difficult is it to file more than 1 claim?
 (If applicable.)
    - Veterans will find it extremely easy to file more than 1 claim in a single form.
 5. Which step of the process was most difficult to understand or challenging?